jasonliuuu/notion-page-sort/README.md

 # 📋 Notion Page Sort

-Sort notion subpage by title (or part of title's content).
+Sort Notion's sub-page by title (or part of title's content).
 Very simple, bare-bone script, with only 40+ lines of code but a decent terminal UI.

 ![](https://i.loli.net/2019/12/24/LhSdiHU4EOAPBlV.gif)